 ‘Babylon’ is a period film written and directed by Damien Chazelle.
 It stars Brad Pitt, Margot Robbie, Diego Calva, Jean Smart, Tobey Maguire, Jovan Adepo, and Li Jun Li in the lead roles.
 The comedy-drama is set during the 1920s and depicts Hollywood’s transition from silent to sound films.
 Amidst the changing landscape, several Hollywood stars experience a downfall while new stars take their place.

 As a result, an outrageous tale of outgrown ambition unfolds through a group of dreamers.
-Given the film’s take on 1920s Hollywood and the changes it experienced during the era, viewers must be wondering if the film is based on real events.
-If you wish to find out whether ‘Babylon’ is based on a true story., here is everything we have gathered on the matter!
+Given the film’s take on 1920s Hollywood and the changes it experienced during the era, viewers must wonder if the film is inspired by real people.
+Here’s what we know about the actual inspiration behind the movie.

 In an interview with Entertainment Weekly, Chazelle revealed that the genesis for the film’s concept took place in the late 2000s.
 However, it took him years before he could write down a working script about the subject he wished to explore.
 After conducting research for years, Chazelle finally finished the script for ‘Babylon’ after completing work on ‘First Man,’ which was released in 2018.
 The Academy Award winner described the film as having the recipe for a disaster movie, given the sheer impact of the move of filmmaking from silent to sound.